anthonyst91/Filament-Spool-Manager/README.md

 ## How to connect to the service

-First you have to ensure that Filament Spool Manager is properly installed on the device.
+First you have to ensure that RollingUp is properly installed on the device.
 Otherwise you wont be able to connect to the IPC, of course.

-And don't forget that Filament Spool Manager is compatible with Android API level 16+.
+And don't forget that RollingUp is compatible with Android API level 16+.
 The app should be not installed with Android version below API 16, but it can be a great idea to check the compatibility before.

 Create your remote service connection object: